 ⦿ Version

-How to Use The ROUNDUP Function in Excel: 6 Examples
+How to Use the ROUNDUP Function in Excel: 6 Examples

-Here, we have used the following two tables for demonstrating the applications of the ROUNDUP function in Excel.
+We’ll use the following two tables for demonstrating the applications of the ROUNDUP function in Excel.

-1. Rounding a Number Up to The Nearest Whole Number
+Example 1 – Rounding a Number Up to The Nearest Whole Number

-Here, we will round up the times of the following table to the nearest whole number by using the ROUNDUP function.
+We will round up the times of the following table to the nearest whole number by using the ROUNDUP function.

 =ROUNDUP(C5,0)